talegari/safer/README.md

 safer
 =============

-> A consistent interface to encrypt/decrypt strings, objects, files and
+> A consistent interface to encrypt/decrypt strings, objects, files and connections in R.

-> connections in R. Both symmetric and asymmetric encryption methods are
+- symmetric and asymmetric encryption methods are supported.
-> supported.
-Thanks to excellent packages `sodium` and `base64enc`.
+- Based on [libsodium](https://doc.libsodium.org/) crypto library.

 ### Design

-There are four functions and their *(inverses)*.
+There are four functions and their *inverses*.

 -   `encryt_string` (`decrypt_string`)
 -   `encryt_object` (`decrypt_object`)